ikesjohnston/Bilgewater-Bot/README.md

-   "game": "{Game the bot will be listed as playing on launch}" Default - >help "googleApi": "{Your Google Custom Search API token}", "googleCx": "{Your Google Custom Search CX ID}", "searchDelay": {Time in seconds user must wait to search again}
+   "game": "{Game the bot will be listed as playing on launch}" Default - >help "googleApi": "{Your Google Custom Search API token}", "googleCx": "{Your Google Custom Search CX ID}", "searchDelay": "{Time in seconds user must wait to search again}" }
-}
 ```